-June 2013: McNeil was the Mets 12th round pick, out of Long Beach State, where they teach how to play baseball the right way
+June 2013: McNeil was the Mets 12th round pick, out of Long Beach State, where they teach how to play baseball the right way.
+One of his teammates was his double-play partner was Matt Duffy.
+Jeff hit .348 his final year as a Dirt Bag.
+McNeil signed with Mets scout Drew Toussaint.

 The baseball player in the family was younger brother Ryan, who would become a third-round choice of the Chicago Cubs in the 2012 Draft out of high school.
 But McNeil decided to join his brother's summer league team before his senior season and showed he had a future in baseball as well as golf.